pulumi/docs/quickstart/cloud.md

     }
     ```

+1. Run `yarn install` to install the dependencies to your `node_modules` directory.

+1. Link with the Pulumi SDK packages so that your `require`s will find the right thing:

+    ```bash
+    $ yarn link pulumi @pulumi/cloud
+    ```

 #### Define application code

-Now let's get to the application logic and infrastruture definition, which are defined at the same time in TypeScript.
+Now let's get to the application logic and infrastructure definition, which are defined at the same time in TypeScript.

 1. Save the following as `index.ts`: